 |Health Care FSA||Dependent Care FSA|

-|How much can you contribute?||$2,700* per employee||$5,000 per household|
+|How much can you contribute?||$2,750* per employee||$5,000 per household|

-|What if you don't claim the full amount?||Rollover up to $500 to the next year (lose any amount over $500 not claimed by April 30 of the following year)||Lose any amount not claimed by April 30 of the following year|
+|What if you don't claim the full amount?||Rollover up to $550 to the next year (lose any amount over $550 not claimed by April 30 of the following year)||Lose any amount not claimed by April 30 of the following year|

 *amount subject to change pending IRS regulation

 Health Care and Dependent Care FSAs have different rules.
 Be sure you read and understand which expenses are eligible, when you can access the funds and how to file claims by the deadline.
-Details, online calculators and tips can be found at WageWorks.com or on the Flexible Spending Account page.
+Details, online calculators and tips can be found on the HealthEquity/WageWorks website or on the FSA webpage.

-- An annual tax-free dependent care subsidy of $1,500 for children under age 6, $750 for children ages 6 to 13 and $750 for adult or disabled dependents, when provided by qualified caregivers.
+- You may qualify for an annual tax-free dependent care subsidy of $1,500 for children under age 6, $750 for children ages 6 through 12 or $750 for adult or disabled dependents, when provided by qualified caregivers.